 People with low literacy skills are twice as likely to be unemployed for six or more months

-Raising every Canadian adult to Level 3 literacy would result in an annual savings of $542 million in social assistance alonetheir child
+Raising every Canadian adult to Level 3 literacy would result in an annual savings of $542 million in social assistance alone

+Parents are a child’s first teacher and from the day they are born, parents are teaching their child key skills for success in school and life.
+The years from birth to age five are critical for literacy and language development.

 Proper funding of literacy programs in this province are important to me and the organization I work for (sit on board, support etc.) I’ll take your information and I’d like you to take something from me.
 (Give them one or more of the cards) This card provides a little message about the impact improved literacy rates would have on our society.
-I think addressing the literacy issue in Alberta should be a priority for your mandate if you and your party are successful.
+I think addressing the literacy issue in Alberta should be a priority mandate if you and your party are successful.
 I look forward to you being an advocate for this important issue.
 Thank you for dropping by and listening to what I have to say.

 … Letter to candidates on next page